 Ryan was born and raised in Utah.
 Ryan and his wife Laura love just about everything outdoors and hopes to instill the same passion for his three daughters.

-Mr. Jarnecke has been involved in the Gas Industry for over 20 years.
-His experiences have spanned various aspects of the natural gas industry; from distribution to transmission.
-Currently, he is the R&D Director for Infrastructure Pipeline Research programs.
-Responsibilities include directing the technical teams and formulating, developing, and managing research and development programs in GTI’s Infrastructure area to meet organizational needs for the improvement, cost reduction, and safety improvements.
-He has also led various consulting engagements with utility companies focusing on compliance, risk mitigation, and best practices.
+Dennis has been involved in the Gas Industry for over 20 years.
+Currently, he is the Director of R&D for GTI’s Energy Delivery business unit.
+Responsibilities include directing the technical teams and formulating, developing, and managing research and development programs to meet organizational needs for the improvement, cost reduction, and safety improvements.
+He also leads various consulting engagements with utility companies focusing on compliance, risk mitigation, and best practices.

 Seth Plaizier works for Dominion Energy and is currently managing the Park City overseeing day to day operations for Summit and Wasatch Counties.
 Seth has worked for 15 years in the natural gas industry.
 Seth has 10 years experience designing and managing a variety of projects both in the high pressure and distributions systems, from M&R stations to the Company’s Belt Line replacement program.
 Seth does not like “death by PowerPoint” presentations.
 Seth enjoys spending time with family, camping, hiking, kayaking and playing with his children.